Key information for supporters

 Bristol City Football Club will not tolerate sexual or racially based harassment or other discriminatory behaviour, whether physical or verbal, and will work to ensure that such behaviour is met with appropriate disciplinary action in whatever context it occurs.

-Bristol City Football Club supports The Football League and The Football Association in its commitment to develop a programme of on-going training and awareness-raising events and activities in order to promote the eradication of discrimination.
+Bristol City Football Club supports The EFL and The Football Association in its commitment to develop a programme of on-going training and awareness-raising events and activities in order to promote the eradication of discrimination.

 All staff who work closely with children and young people receive appropriate training and are DBS checked where appropriate.